emberjs/website/source/blog/2018-07-13-requiring-2fa-for-github-org-members.md

 Only members of these organizations--those with potential write access--are required to have 2FA enabled.
 It is NOT required to open an issue, make a PR, or otherwise interact with the organizations on GitHub.
 However, we strongly recommend [enabling 2FA](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/), especially for any account with write access to public repos.

+When we enabled this requirement any members without 2FA enabled were automatically removed from the above organizations.
+If you were removed from one of those organizations today, please enable 2FA and contact `katie` in the [community slack](https://ember-community-slackin.herokuapp.com/) or your favorite organization admin to be re-invited.

 We have formalized this policy after self-auditing our security policies in the wake of [yesterday's npm incident](https://blog.npmjs.org/post/175824896885/incident-report-npm-inc-operations-incident-of).
 Because developers trust Ember.js to handle sensitive customer data in production, we take the security of the project extremely seriously.
 The Ember project maintains a [clearly outlined security policy](https://www.emberjs.com/security/).

 If you discover what you believe may be a security issue in Ember.js, we ask that you follow our [responsible disclosure policy](https://www.emberjs.com/security/#toc_disclosure-policy).